cartersocha/derek-vibe/SPEC.md

 > **Note (2025-10-20):** Consolidated session draft autosave timers into a shared idle-aware scheduler to reduce overlapping timeouts and tightened draft cleanup while continuing the mobile/performance sweep.

 > **Note (2025-10-20, evening):** Tinted mention hyperlinks and drafting dropdown badges so character and session references stay color-coded everywhere they render.

+> **Note (2025-10-20, late night):** Centralized attendee pill rendering into `SessionParticipantPills`, ensuring consistent ordering, focus states, and mobile wrapping across dashboard, campaign, session, and character views while trimming the dashboard recent session cards by removing the inline note preview block.

+> **Note (2025-10-21):** Hooked the application-level uniqueness guard (`assertUniqueValue`) into all entity actions to prevent case-insensitive duplicates and expanded mention tinting to include organizations alongside characters and sessions.

 ### Form Handling